-Ngaio and Emily
+Ngaio and Rebecca

-at Queen Elizabeth Park Photos by Jessica Jacobson
+Photos by Jessica Jacobson

 Ngaio Davis, founder and principal owner of KORU is a deathcare practitioner at heart, inspired by her rich Maori heritage in end of life rituals.
 She has been practicing for more than 20 years, licensed as both a funeral director and embalmer.
 She started out in the corporate world of funeral services before being called to create her own practice where she relishes the freedom to spearhead meaningful and courageous conversations in this realm.
-Emily Bootle has been honing her skills and interest in the holistic realm of the deathcaring community since 2016.
-Along with being a licensed funeral director and embalmer, she has also completed the Douglas College End of Life Doula certification and is actively involved on the board of the Green Burial Society of Canada.
-In 2021 Emily joined KORU as a "sister" partner to Ngaio, a natural fit for this emerging micro deathcare practice.
+Rebecca Peckham joins KORU as a deathcare guide and fully licensed funeral director and decedent care specialist.
+She is honoured to serve families in her community and the wider community of Metro Vancouver, nurturing creativity and connection through an holistic deathcare approach.